snagori28/zeroth-ai-framework/WHITEPAPER.md

 the Reasoner deduces new insights, the Feedback agent vets new facts, the Explainer narrates the steps, and the Document Ingestor expands the knowledge base.

 ---

-## 🧠 Zeroth in Action

-Example workflow:
-1. Planner breaks a goal like “Plan Mars mission” into subtasks.
-2. Memory checks what’s already known.
-3. ClarifierAgent asks follow‑up questions if a subtask is unclear.
-4. Reasoner makes deductions from known facts with chain‑of‑thought prompts.
-5. FeedbackAgent validates any new facts suggested by the LLM.
-6. Explainer compiles a full trace of how Zeroth reached the answer.

----